zirafa/pushtape-cassette/README.md

 - This script recursively searches through files and folders in the working directory and generates cassette.json as well as any necessary tracklist.jspf files.
 - The .jspf files are stored in _data and the music directories are left untouched.
 - You can use subfolders to organize releases by artist, i.e. ```releases/artist-name/release-name```
-- If no artwork file is found, a default-artwork.jpg will be used.
+- If no artwork file is found, assets/images/default-artwork.jpg will be used.

 ### Clean URLS
 If you want to remove the hash # from the URL routes and use History API instead, in index.html set app.settings.cleanURLs to true.
 Note that running the app with History API enabled from document root is encouraged as it takes care of all relative link issues.

 ## Flat File Example